seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

 # From simple ...

 There are several ways to visualize this data by looking at a few variables such as distribution of homicides between day and night or spatial patterns.
 Let's start with the former and check if there is a difference between day and night.
-We use **ggplot** to produce a simple bar chart.
+We use **ggplot2** to produce a simple bar chart.
 First we need to count the number of homicides for each daytime.
-Again we can use pipes in combination with **ggplot** to produce a nice looking plot.
+Again we can use pipes in combination with **ggplot2** to produce a nice looking plot.

 ```r
 dt %>%